anna-ce/LHASAadvanced/README.md

 ## Local Docker
 Install docker and start VM
-Start Docker VM via Docker Quickstart Terminal
+Start Docker VM via Docker Quickstart Terminal or might have to do: $ docker-machine start

 > docker --version
 Docker version 1.11.0